 Understanding Motor Insurance Terms before Placing a Claim

 Buying a car insurance policy is about more than just choosing a product from a reputed company or picking one with the lowest premium.
 The ideal auto insurance policy is one that offers the best coverage for the widest variety of eventualities and saves you having to incur out-of-pocket expenditure when things go wrong.
 To ensure that a claim you make will be honoured by the insurance company, it is important to know exactly what you as a policyholder are paying for.
-It is also vital that you know what motor insurance terms mean; not just in layperson parlance but the specific, technical meaning of those terms.
+Understanding motor insurance terms and what they actually mean can be very helpful; not just in layperson parlance but the specific, technical meaning of those terms.

 Third party insurance